tdyer/ruby_hw_mbta_simplified/README.md

 ## Instructions

-Refer to the instructions in the [Guess the Number homework](https://github.com/ga-wdi-boston/wdi_1_ruby_hw_number_guess) for the general steps involved in completing and turning in assignments.
+Refer to the instructions in the [Guess the Number homework](https://github.com/tdyer/wdi_1_ruby_hw_number_guess) for the general steps involved in completing and turning in assignments.

-Use methods to make your code better, with each method doing a single and small task if possible.
-Don't try to get too clever with methods however, and sometimes you simply need two separate methods to do two different tasks!
+Avoid the use of methods, __until we have covered Ruby Methods__.

 ## Specifications